fay102/Practical-Machine-Learning-Project/README.md

 Accuracy was used to select the optimal model using  the largest value.
 The final value used for the model was mtry = 2.
 ```
 The optimal value of mtry obtained from the cross validation is 2.
 Then we applied our fitted model to the validation set.
-The out-of-sample accurary is reported.
+The out-of-sample errors are reported.
 ```r
 > pred.rf <- predict(fit.rf, valid)
 > confusionMatrix(pred.rf, valid$classe)